xuyennguyen/rojo/README.md

 ### API

 The API is composed of simple building blocks in order for other libraries/modules to build upon.
-The API may be of what too low-level to be used directly.

 #### Graphics Backend